loiclec/FuzzCheck/readme.md

 cd FuzzCheckExample
 # Use the swift-build executable from the modified SwiftPM and use the fuzz-release configuration
 ../swift-package-manager/.build/x86_64-apple-macosx10.10/debug/swift-build -c fuzz-release
-# launch FuzzCheckTool with the test target as argument and the randomness seed 1
+# launch FuzzCheckTool with the test target as argument
-.build/fuzz-release/FuzzCheckTool --target FuzzCheckExample --seed 1
+.build/fuzz-release/FuzzCheckTool --target FuzzCheckExample
 ```
 After a few seconds, the process will stop:
 ```